Understand the real price of a prenup—plus what you’re really paying for.

 The answer: most attorney-drafted prenuptial agreements in Illinois fall between $2,500 and $7,500, depending on complexity.

-At Prenups.com, we offer a flat fee of $3,500—with no hidden charges.
+At Prenups.com, we offer a flat fee of $3,500 for a standard prenup, and a $5000 flat fee to include negotiations with your partner’s attorney – no hidden charges.
 That price includes everything you need for a valid, enforceable prenup, from first conversation to final signature.

 Why Does a Prenup Cost This Much?